 The lyric reflects on the birth of Jesus and of humanity’s redemption.
 Celine Dion’s version will make you feel like listening to a beautiful story.

 “And this is the time when the cold winds blow

 When the snow falls from Heaven on the dreamers below

 This is the time when I need to know

 “This is the Time” is an album by Michael Bolton, released on October 1, 1996.
 It’s Bolton’s first Christmas album.

-The album was released during Christmas time, but missed the top 10 hitting only got No.11.
+The album was released during Christmas time but missed the top 10 hits only got No.11.
 The total sales of the album have reached one million copies in the US.

-Christmas is a day different from any other days of the year.
-We say good-bye to the past year and say hi to the new one.
+Christmas is a day different from any other day of the year.
+We say good-bye to the past year and say Hi to the new one.
 If you want to express your love to someone, this day will be a nice choice.
 What’s your opinion?